clinical-meteor/cookbook/api-wrappers.md

 ## Integration of 3rd Party APIs

-**Q:  How do I integrate a 3rd party REST API?**
-Conceptually, it's really not all that hard.
+Conceptually, it's really not all that hard to integrate 3rd party REST APIs.
 However, there are a few steps to it, and you'll find that it may help to create a sandbox environment for the API before integrating it into your application.

 #### Create Sandbox Environment
 This really can't be stressed enough.
 If you try writing an API wrapper inside of another application, there's a good chance it's going to get confused with all the other features you're trying to implement.
 When writing an API wrapper, the goal is to create a wrapper object which implements the API function locally within Meteor.
 Implementing all the nifty application functionality comes later.
 So, do yourself a favor... set up a new project to implement the API wrapper.